-Risk Management Function

-Oversees the operation of the Risk Management Framework and, the methodologies and standards to enable business units to identify, measure, monitor and manage their own risks and for providing advice, support and challenge to business units in relation to risk and associated controls.
-In addition, the function also monitors and reports on the overall risk profile of Vhi Insurance, including new and emerging risks to the Board in addition to monitoring the effectiveness of adherence to the requirements of the risk management framework.
-The Risk Management Function is a 2nd line function headed by the CRO who responsible for the Risk Management Function on behalf of the Board.
+Key Function Main Roles and Responsibilities Internal Audit Function Provides an independent appraisal service to the Board and management.
+It provides independent assurance on the adequacy and effectiveness of the system of internal control and elements of the system of governance.
+Where appropriate, this role extends to the relevant controls surrounding outsourced service providers and other external parties, as well as Vhi Insurance's own internal controls.
+Risk Management Function Oversees the operation of the Risk Management Framework and, the methodologies and standards to enable business units to identify, measure, monitor and manage their own risks and for providing advice, support and challenge to business units in relation to risk and associated controls.
+In addition, the function also monitors and reports on the overall risk profile of Vhi Insurance, including new and emerging risks to the Board in addition to monitoring the effectiveness of adherence to the requirements of the Risk Management Framework.
+The Risk Management Function is a 2nd line function headed by the CRO who is responsible for the Risk Management Framework on behalf of the Board.